 About Me

-Born in Manchester, a product of a doctor/nurse marriage, it was perhaps inevitable that I should follow in my father's footsteps and enter the medical profession.
+Born in Manchester, it was perhaps inevitable that I should follow in my father's footsteps and enter the medical profession.
 After obtaining my university degree, I completed the compulsory 12 months as a resident "house officer" in a large city centre hospital.
 It was an unforgettable experience.
 With a dozen of my contemporaries, I was "thrown in at the deep end".
 We lived in the doctors "mess", and were on duty for anything up to 100 hours a week.
 Like squaddies under the charge of a belligerent sergeant major, we survived thanks to a combination of dark humour and bloody minded perseverance!
 This compulsory year completed, I undertook surgical training then gained 25 years experience as a consultant surgeon.

 When I finally hung up my scalpel, I took a post as a clinical advisor to the Healthcare Commission, reviewing the quality of surgical practice and learning the lessons when things went wrong.